izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Config.md

 # Configuration

-This section is targeted towards operating and managing Horde installations, and to share some best practices learned from supporting it for teams at Epic.
+This section targets operating and managing Horde installations and shares some best practices learned from supporting it for teams at Epic.

 ## General

-* [Orientation](Config/Orientation.md): Get familiar with how Horde is configured, how to store configuration data in revision control, and set up a schema server.
+* [Orientation](Config/Orientation.md): Get familiar with how Horde is configured, how to store configuration data in revision control, and how to set up a schema server.
 * [Permissions](Config/Permissions.md): Understand how to use the Horde permissions model.

 ## Resources